stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 on the distant mound's rim--and then something stalked into the field.

-It was unmistakably a human shape, and I knew at once that I was seeing the daytime"Indian ghost " I did not wonder at the description, for surely the tall, lean, darkly robed being with the filleted black hair and seamed, coppery, expressionless, aquiline face looked more like an Indian than anything else in my previous experience.
+It was unmistakably a human shape, and I knew at once that I was seeing the daytime _"Indian ghost"_ I did not wonder at the description, for surely the tall, lean, darkly robed being with the filleted black hair and seamed, coppery, expressionless, aquiline face looked more like an Indian than anything else in my previous experience.
 And yet my trained ethnologist's eye told me at once that this was no redskin of any sort hitherto known